huy-nguyen/terraform-google-miniflux/README.md

   ADMIN_USERNAME: pick any name you want for the initial login
   ADMIN_PASSWORD: pick any password you want for the initial login
   RUN_MIGRATIONS: 1
   DATABASE_URL: value of the database_url output.
-Remember to substitute the placeholder password with your real password
+Remember to substitute the placeholder password with the real password i.e. the Terraform input variable "db_user_password"
 ```

 - We'll use the `gcloud` CLI to deploy to App Engine.